AfforditApi/slate/source/includes/Banking Meta Language Quickstart.md

 # BML Quickstart

 ## 1 Hello World
-Banking Meta Language is a fully functional language, so everything is a function and every function a composition of expressions!
-BML is also strongly typed, but implicitly typed, so while every function has a type associated to it that association is being determined by the compiler.
+Banking Meta Language (BML) is a fully functional language, so everything is a function and every function a composition of expressions!
+BML is strongly typed, but implicitly typed, so while every function has a type associated to it that association is being determined by the compiler.
 Without further ado hello, hello world,

     `fun hello_world => "Hello World"`